Leadership Development at Luskin

 Steve Nissen, Senior Vice President, Legal & Governmental Affairs, NBC Universal

-Barbara Osborn, Director of Communications, Los Angeles County Supervisor
+Barbara Osborn, Director of Communications, Office of Sheila Kuehl, Los Angeles County Board of Supervisors

-Torie Osborn, Principal Deputy for Policy and Strategy, Los Angeles County Board of Supervisors
+Torie Osborn, Senior Strategist, Office of Sheila Kuehl, Los Angeles County Board of Supervisors

 Michele Prichard, Director, Common Agenda, Liberty Hill Foundation